+Recorded under the auspices of pioneering producer Brian Eno, 1978’s Q: Are We Not Men?
+A: We Are Devo! was seen as a call to arms by some and became an underground hit.
 Others found DEVO’s sound, imagery, and material threatening; Rolling Stone, for example, called the group fascists.
 But such criticism missed the point: DEVO dramatized conformity, emotional repression, and dehumanization in order to attack them, not to pay tribute to them.

 While 1979’s Duty Now for the Future was another strong effort, the band broke through to the mainstream with 1980’s Freedom of Choice, which contained the platinum-selling hit single, “Whip It”, and represented a peak in their songwriting.
 The video for “Whip It” became an MTV smash, juxtaposing the band’s low-budget futuristic look against a down-home farm setting and hints of S&M.